-Participate in a large scale coordinated search for one or more persons (e.g., escapees, missing residents of mental health facilities, lost people, etc) to locate or apprehend the person(s).
+Participate in a large scale coordinated search for one or more persons (e.g., escapees, mental patients, lost people, etc) to locate or apprehend the person(s).

 Separate individuals in a fight or disturbance (not a domestic dispute) to restore order and minimize injury to those individuals or property.